linkml/linkml/docs/howtos/ontologies-as-values.md

 ```

-Note that inlining is non-default if a referenced entity has an identifiers.
+Note that inlining is non-default if a referenced entity has an identifier.
 This means
 that the right way to represent associations is using references (like foreign
 keys in a relational database):